The Pillage of Rome (The Play)

 ALARIC.

-I demand that I can appoint one of mine own, as Emperor to rival Honorius, and he shall instigate the election of the elderly Priscus Attalus to that end, a pagan who shall permit himself to be baptised.
+I demand to appoint one of mine own as emperor to rival Honorius.
+He shall instigate the election of the elder Priscus Attalus to that end — a pagan, who shall permit himself to be baptised.

 CAELIUS.